blackears/godot_volume_layers/README.md

 You can set the image volume used by clicking in the Texture field and selecting New ZippedImageArchiveCpuTexture3D.
 This will create a new 3D texture object with a field called Zip File.
 You can now browse to your zip file containing your texture data.

 ![Inspector shader](docs/volume_layer_inspector_panel.png)

+* Texture - A Texture3D that contains the volumetric data to view.
+* Num Layers - The number of slices to make parallel to the camera.
+The more slices, the higher the resolution.
+* Gamma - Adjusts the sharpness of the texture data.
+Smaller values bring out soft areas while larger values bring out hard areas.
+* Opacity - Multiplies the opacity of the final pixel.
+* Color Scalar - Multiplies the color of the gradient.
+Used to boost the strength of the gradient.
+* Gradient - Colors the pixels of the volume.
+Softer values will be colored with values on the left of the gradient and harder values will be colored with values from the right side of the gradient.
+It is recommended you make the left side of the gradient transparent so low density pixels are clear.

 ## Acknowledgments